Best VPN for China 2023: Get Around The Great Firewall?

 Direct connections to German and US servers not possible from China

-Shady parent company (Kape Technologies)
+Suspicious parent company (Kape Technologies)

 Surfshark

 Surfshark, our price-performance winner, might be relatively new to the VPN market, but don't let that fool you.
-Thanks to its feature-laden applications and low price, the provider has already made quite a name for itself, which will only improve as it continues to expand its already respectable server network.
+Thanks to its feature-heavy applications and low price, the provider has already made quite a name for itself, which will only improve as it continues to expand its already respectable server network.
 In terms of speed, Surfshark came in second place, right on NordVPN's heels.

 Although it sounds odd, bringing along this shark on your next trip to China makes sense.
 The provider even offers a feature for facilitating this called "NoBorders", with which you can circumvent Internet restrictions in general, not only in China.
 In addition, make sure to activate the Shadowsocks protocol, since many servers won't work with automatic protocol selection enabled.